Almamu/EVESharp/Documentation/ClusterController/Configuration.md

 ## logging
 ### force
 Indicates the log channels that should be enabled regardless of the supression state they are in (for example for debugging network packets).
 The list is separated by commas.
 This is intended for developers only.
-Example:

 ```
 [logging]
 force=NetworkDebug,Client